Creating and managing change requests using Smart IT

 Smart IT provides a wizard-like interface for creating change requests with or without a change template.
 The wizard helps you provide essential information about the change, such as its class (standard, normal, no impact, emergency, expedited, latent), affected configuration items (CIs), scheduled dates, risk level, and supporting documents.
 After you have provided a minimum set of data, you can save the change request as Draft.

-Some information is filled in automatically for you, even if you do not use a template.
+Some fields are filled in automatically for you, even if you do not use a template.
 For example, the system assumes that you are requesting the change for yourself, and the company and location information defaults to your company and location.
 If you have the role of Change Coordinator in your support group, you are automatically assigned as the change coordinator for the change request.
 If you use a template, values in the template take precedence over system defaults.
 While the change request is in Draft status, you can also manually update values in all fields.
 As the change progresses through the stages of its lifecycle, and depending on the class of change, certain fields cannot be updated.
 For more information, see Implement.

 Review and authorize